// overview

 Auth passthrough

-MCP server validates the JWT before executing any tool — same RLS isolation as the current approach.
+MCP server validates the JWT before executing any tool — same RLS isolation as current approach.

 The current action agent already implements the core pattern — native tool calling with confirmation.
-MCP will standardise and extend this with external integrations and a dedicated FastAPI layer.
+MCP will standardise and extend this with external integrations.